House & Home

 Use a desk drawer organizer to contain paper clips, and anything else small.

-rolling file carts are perfect for organizing your files.
-Those with
+file carts are perfect for organizing your files.
+Those with smaller drawers

 Rarely used documents can go into long term storage boxes, Label each before storing.